witchcraft2001/MVIKotlinToDoAppExample/README.md

 # MyToDoApp

-A minimalist Android application template demonstrating the use of MVIKotlin and modern development practices.
+A minimalist Android application template demonstrating the use of MVIKotlin and modern development practices, based on [Medium article](https://medium.com/@mikhaltchenkov/mvikotlin-in-practice-a-modern-architecture-framework-for-android-and-kmp-ca68e58be94b).

 ![MyToDoApp](./screenshots/screenshot1.png)